jseparovic/MQL4CSharp/README.md

 # MQL4CSharp
 ##C# Library for Metatrader 4

+For the Java version (using JNI) go here https://github.com/jseparovic/MQL4Java

 This library is currently a work in progress.
 It demonstrates a framework for calling MQL4 commands from within a C# class.